hariswb/tree-glide-bubble/README.md

 Treeglide is a TUI view for tree data structure.
 It is a fork of [tree-bubble](https://github.com/savannahostrowski/tree-bubble) module.
 It affords:

 - Tree view like reddit comment.
-- Scroll navigation for large tree on small view window.
+- Scroll navigation for large tree on small window view.
 - Navigate between tree's parent and its children seamlessly.